Published on The Arboretum (https://arboretum.uoguelph.ca)

 This shrub-like maple species grows to be about 4-10 metres high, and has the largest leaves of any Ontario maple.
-It is easily identified by the whitish vertical stripes on the bark.
-Striped Maple provides food in the form of bark and keys for many species, including beaver, deer, many songbirds, and small mammals.
+It is easily identified by the whitish vertical stripes on the bark, typical of the snakebark group of maples found primarily in Asia.
+Striped maple provides food in the form of bark and keys for many species, including beaver, deer, many songbirds, and small mammals.
 Moose like to eat this tree so much that it is known by some as moosewood.
-The beautiful leaves of the Striped Maple turn yellow in the fall, and this striking colour makes it a favourite garden species.
+The beautiful, broad leaves of the striped maple turn yellow in the fall, and this striking colour, combined with the ornamental bark and small size, make it a favourite garden species.

-The greenish-brown bark and whiteish stripes make this maple species easy to recognize.
+The greenish bark and pale stripes make this maple species easy to recognize.

 The bright yellowish-green flowers bloom in long clusters in May and June.